gaurav-sharma/angular-crud/readme.txt

 This a single page application.
 It uses AngularJs and Firebase for the backend.
 So, the items added will be stored in Firebase.

+All the relevant code is in the app folder.
+Everything else is for Yeoman to do it's thing.

 Features
 ========